How do I add media files to the media library?

 - Click on the Media Library tool in your course navigation menu.

 All basic functions can be found through the “create” button” in the Media Library tool.
 The create button can be found in the top center of the Media library page.

 To upload video and/or audio files select “upload media” from the create button.
-You can drag and drop up to 100 files into the window.
+You can drag and drop up to 100 files into the window (or click in the dotted box to browse your computer).
 After uploading has finished you may close the window.
 Once processed, they will be viewable by students.